2 detained, Toronto island airport evacuated in bomb scare

-TORONTO (AP) — Flights at the Toronto island airport were suspended and passengers ordered evacuated Saturday as police reported a possible explosive device was found near the airport’s ferry terminal.
+TORONTO (AP) — Flights at Toronto’s island airport were suspended and passengers ordered evacuated Saturday as police reported a possible explosive device was found near the airport’s ferry terminal.

 Police said two people had been detained and were cooperating with the investigation.